Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Computational Results

 Figure~\ref{fig:costcomp} investigates the effect of the \emph{resistance} and the lower bounds, described in Sections~\ref{sec:resistance} and~\ref{sec:lb}, respectively.
-Recall that, without using resistance, the number of $2$-tuples enumerated should be $\frac{|\X|(|X|-1)}{2}$.
+Recall that, without using resistance, the number of $2$-tuples enumerated should be $\frac{|\X|(|\X|-1)}{2}$.
 Hence, $|\X|\sim 100$ should lead to $5\times 10^4$ 2-tuples, which is far from the results shown on the plain boxes from Figure~\ref{fig:costcomp}.
 For instance, consider the case $\Gamma=6$ and $|V|=50$.
 Figure~\ref{fig:X:a} shows that for nearly 95\% of the instances, $|\X|\geq 10^5$.
 Yet, Figure~\ref{fig:costcomp:6} shows that more than 95\% of the instances enumerate at most $10^5$ 2-tuples.
 Regarding the interest of the lower bounds, the dotted boxplots from Figure~\ref{fig:costcomp} show that the number of 2-tuples for which $cost(x_{s_1},x_{s_2})$ is actually computed is between half and one order of magnitude less than the number of 2-tuples enumerated.

-We present in Table~\ref{tab_results_exact_k3} a comparison of the exact solution times of IT and HKW for $k=3$.
-While IT cannot solve all instances during the time limit, it still outperforms HKW significantly, solving 642 ($\Gamma=3$) and 556 ($\Gamma=6$) instances to optimality (out of 700), instead of 134 and 141 for HKW.
+We present in Table~\ref{tab_results_exact_k3} a comparison of the exact solution times of EA and HKW for $k=3$.
+While EA cannot solve all instances during the time limit, it still outperforms HKW significantly, solving 642 ($\Gamma=3$) and 556 ($\Gamma=6$) instances to optimality (out of 700), instead of 134 and 141 for HKW.

-The results presented for IT so far have relied on the BFS strategy to iterate through the set $\X$.
+The results presented for EA so far have relied on the DFS strategy to iterate through the set $\X$.
 To understand whether the alternative LP-based branch-and-bound algorithm is a realistic way to iterate through $\X$, we have also coded a vanilla version of that branch-and-bound algorithm for the shortest path problem.
-The later is coded in julia, using package JuMP, and does not implement advanced warm-starts when processing a new node.
-The results presented in Table~\ref{tab:LPbb} indicate that this strategy is orders of magnitude slower than the BFS.
+The latter is coded in julia, using package JuMP, and does not implement advanced warm-starts when processing a new node.
+The results presented in Table~\ref{tab:LPbb} indicate that this strategy is orders of magnitude slower than the DFS.
 Yet, it is able to solve nearly all instances having less than 50 nodes during the time limit.
 Nearly 100\% of the time is spent in the generation of $\X$.